What to Bring to Your Abortion Pill Appointment

 Can I drive myself to and from the appointment?

 Yes.
-Mifepristone, the medication you take at the clinic, does not cause drowsiness or impair your ability to drive.
-You can safely drive yourself home after the appointment.
+Mifepristone, the medicine you take at the clinic, does not cause drowsiness or impair your ability to drive, so you can safely drive yourself home after the appointment.

 How long will the appointment take?

-The appointment typically takes about one hour.
-This includes the health history review, ultrasound, consultation with the provider, and receiving your medications and instructions.
+The appointment usually takes about one hour, which includes the health history review, ultrasound, time with the doctor, and getting your medicines and instructions.

 Do I need a referral from my provider?

-No. You do not need a referral from another provider.
+No. You do not need a referral from another doctor.
 You can call The Center for Women directly at (708) 450-4545 to schedule your appointment.

 Should I bring pads for heavy bleeding?

 You only need one pad for your clinic visit, in case of light spotting.
-The heavier bleeding occurs at home 24 to 48 hours later when you take misoprostol.
-The clinic will advise you on what supplies to have at home.
+The heavier bleeding happens at home 24 to 48 hours later when you take misoprostol, and the clinic will tell you what supplies to have at home.

 Do I need to fast before the appointment?

 No. You do not need to fast.
-In fact, eating a light meal before your appointment is recommended, as it can help reduce nausea.
+Eating a light meal before your appointment is a good idea, since it can help reduce nausea.

 Can I bring my children?

 The clinic recommends arranging childcare for your visit so you can focus on your appointment.
-If you are unable to arrange childcare, call the clinic to discuss your situation.
+If you cannot arrange childcare, call the clinic to discuss your situation.